wagnermarques00/Alura-Javascript/README.md

 ## Studied so far:

 1. JavaScript for the Web: Create Dynamic Pages
+1. JavaScript: Manipulating the DOM

 ## Studying at the moment:

-- JavaScript: Manipulating the DOM
+- JavaScript for the Web: Storing Data in the Browser